- Duration 17 Nights / 18 Days

 Day 2: Fly from Kathmandu to Lukla (2, 800 m / 9, 184 ft) and trek to Phakding (2,651 m / 8,700 ft).

 Today we will check out early and head to the airport for a flight to Lukla.
 This is a unique flying experience on a small Dornier aircraft, which are used in these mountain ranges.
-The total flying time, will be of 40 minutes with some great taking views of snow capped mountains and the Himalayan Ranges.
+The total flying time will be of 40 minutes with some great taking views of snow-capped mountains and the Himalayan Ranges.
 Landing on this tiny airport is a thrilling experience.
-Our guides and porters will be waiting from you at the Airport.
+Our guides and porters will be waiting for you at the Airport.
 We will have a quick breakfast and start our trek for Phakding.
 It is a small downhill trek that passes through some scenic villages, monasteries and Buddhist Stupas.
-We will be crossing the very first hanging bridge during of our trek and it surely is a thrilling experience to cross one of these.
+We will be crossing the very first hanging bridge during our trek and it surely is a thrilling experience to cross one of these.

 Day 3: Phakding to Namche Bazaar (3,438 m / 11,280 ft).